The 15 Best Flash Player Alternatives for 2023

 Here are some more questions and answers that might help you understand how best to choose a proper replacement for Flash.

-What should I use instead of Flash Player?
+What should I use instead of Adobe Flash Player?

 There are still lots of options for viewing, managing, and even editing Flash content.
 Among many offers on the market, you can choose a cross-platform plugin, a standalone tool, or a mobile app.